Robot football: How the 'beautiful game' has advanced AI and automation

 The agility, strategy and teamwork required in football makes the beautiful game a challenging and fruitful feat for AI and autonomous technologies.
 The International RoboCup Federation, which organises robotic football tournaments around the world, has long been leading such efforts.

 “RoboCup is a very special, uniquely inspiring event,” said Peter Stone, the former RoboCup president and the executive director of Sony AI America, an AI development and research company.
 “It merges long-term, ambitious thinking about how AI and robotics will change the world with practical, immediate considerations regarding how to design, build and program prototype, custom-built robots to sense, decide and act.”

 How is the World Economic Forum ensuring the ethical development of artificial intelligence?

-The World Economic Forum's Platform for Shaping the Future of Artificial Intelligence and Machine Learning brings together global stakeholders to accelerate the adoption of transparent and inclusive AI, so the technology can be deployed in a safe, ethical and responsible way.
+The World Economic Forum's Centre for the Fourth Industrial Revolution brings together global stakeholders to accelerate the adoption of transparent and inclusive AI, so the technology can be deployed in a safe, ethical and responsible way.

 - The Forum created a toolkit for human resources to promote positive and ethical human-centred use of AI for organizations, workers and society.